dezashibi-c-projects/a-directory_search/README.md

 # Multi Threaded Directory Search in C

-Using Multi-threading and directory traversing in a cross platform way, using third party libraries, yes or no.
+Using Multi-threading and directory traversing in a cross platform way.

 ## Introduction